Q: What is probate?

 Q: How much will it cost to draft my estate planning documents?

 A: Every case is different, so it’s hard to estimate an exact price.
-We do offer a 15-minute free consultation so we can get a better understanding of your needs and wishes, which will likely give us enough information to provide you with a flat fee quote.
+We do offer a 30-minute free consultation so we can get a better understanding of your needs and wishes, which will likely give us enough information to provide you with a flat fee quote. *Note: additional fees may apply for consultations longer than the allotted 30 minutes.

 Q: How long will it take to get my estate planning documents drafted?